AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 ## revisiting existing AI paradigms and models from the theory's perspective

 ### RNN
+Form lossy IDR.
 ### CNN
+Doesn't form IDR.
+Purely message passing.
 ### BERT
+We should take caution when interpreting BERT's role in the theory because BERT is the a a
 ## hypothesis and cross-discipline observations derived from the theory
 ### origin of animal brain
 The theory support the hypothesis animal with brain could evolve from a fusion of two multiple primitive lives.